-\These accrediting agencies are not federally recognized.
+These accrediting agencies are recognized by the United States Department of Education.

 TITLE: SUBSTANTIVE CHANGE

 I. STATEMENT.
 Mississippi Gulf Coast Community College notifies the Southern Association of Colleges and Schools, Commission on Colleges, of changes in accordance with the Commission's substantive change policy, and when required, seeks approval prior to the initiation of changes.